Hogan closes non-essential businesses

 “Let me repeat this once again as strongly as I possible can, if you are engaged in this type of activity you are breaking the law and you are literally endangering the lives of your family, your friends and your fellow citizens,” he said.

+All St. Mary’s County government administrative buildings are now closed to the public until further notice, according to a release sent Monday.

+Administrative leave is in effect for nonessential county employees, and essential county workers should report or adhere to teleworking schedules as directed by supervisors.

 Hogan first declared a state of emergency March 5 when only three Marylanders had tested positive for the virus.
 On March 12, he announced that all Maryland public schools were to close for two weeks, March 16 to March 27.
 On March 16, Hogan said all bars, restaurants, movie theaters and gyms were to be closed indefinitely with carry-out, drive-throughs and delivery to remain open.
-And today, with 288 Marylanders testing positive for the virus and three deaths, he announced all non-essential business will close.
+And Monday morning, with over 300 Marylanders testing positive for the virus and three deaths as of Tuesday afternoon, he announced all non-essential business would close at 5 p.m.

 “Fear not: liquor stores in Maryland may remain OPEN,” Mike Ricci, Hogan’s director of communications, tweeted.